digitallawyer/openlegaldictionary/_definitions/moderate-speed.md

 ---
 title: Moderate Speed
 permalink: "/definitions/moderate-speed.html"
 body: In admiralty law.
-As applied to a steam-vessel, “such speed only ls moderate as will permit the steamer reasonably and effectually to avold a collision by slackening speed, or by stopping and re-versing, within the distance at which an ap-proaching vessel can be seen.”
+As applied to a steam-vessel, “such speed only is moderate as will permit the steamer reasonably and effectually to avold a collision by slackening speed, or by stopping and re-versing, within the distance at which an ap-proaching vessel can be seen.”
 The City of New York (C. C.) 35 Fed.
 609; The Alliance (D.